Content on this page was generated by AI and has not been manually reviewed.

 Does Edge Secure Network hide my IP address?

 It helps mask your IP from the perspective of sites visited through Edge, but it’s not a guarantee of anonymity.
 For full anonymity and device-wide IP masking, a dedicated VPN that covers all traffic is typically required.
-Certificates and keys setup would go here
+How to use india vpn free 2026

 How fast is Edge Secure Network?